 - The family felt pressure to put the money to work.

 - The vast majority of the family’s wealth had been tied up in the business.
 Historically, they had minimal exposure to publicly traded securities.

 - The company paid a generous dividend, providing an income stream to the family.
 This income had to be replaced.

 - The liquidity event provided an opportunity to review wills, trusts and multi-generational planning strategies.

 - The risk of a large single stock position warranted evaluation.

 Massey Quick Simon initiated a two-pronged approach to the planning and investment process.
 We suggested the family place the proceeds of the sale into short-term treasury bills to give them time to plan properly.
-Our Certified Financial PlannersTM and our retained tax counsel worked with their attorneys and accountants, quarterbacking the process to get the right structures around their assets.
+Our Certified Financial PlannersTM worked with their attorneys and accountants, coordinating the process to get the right structures around their assets.
 Wills were reviewed and revised.
 A series of trusts, including GRATs, were created to begin the process of flowing wealth down to future generations.
 Some of the solutions were quite simple (paying for education and medical costs for generation two and three, annual gifting, etc.) while others were more complex and required sophisticated analysis and execution.
 We brought in outside experts on insurance to evaluate current policies and assess future needs.